 200 milligrams of water (almost a full glass)

-1 st. spoon oils
+1 tbsp. spoon of subs. oils

 Where to start and where to look for inspiration

-Ways to create a picture
+Ways to create a painting

 • Silhouette paintings;